stfalcon-studio/ContentManager/README.md

 }
 ```

-Pick image
+Pick image:
 ```java
 contentManager.pickContent(ContentManager.Content.IMAGE);
 ```
-Pick video
+Pick video:
 ```jave
 contentManager.pickContent(ContentManager.Content.VIDEO);
 ```
-If you will select content from cloud it will be load async and you can track progress with onLoadContentProgress method
+If you select content from cloud, it will be loaded asynchronously and you can track progress with onLoadContentProgress method.

-Take photo from camera
+Take photo from camera:
 ```
 contentManager.takePhoto();
 ```

-Look [Sample projects] [sample] for more information
+Take a look at [Sample projects] [sample] for more information

 ### License